-What should I do of I am wrongly accused of a sexual offence?
+What should I do if I am wrongly accused of a sexual offence?

 If somebody accuses you of a sexual offence the first thing you should do is contact a criminal defence solicitor who is experienced in these types of claims.
-You should do this even if you have been wrongly accused of the crime.
+This particularly true if you have been wrongly accused of the crime.

 What should I do if the police contact me?

 Due to the serious nature of sexual offences the police are obliged to investigate all accusations.
 If you are arrested by the police you have the right to a legal representative and you should not speak to the police without obtaining legal advice first.